 “Automation is important to us,” said Mr. Wood, “because we want to keep a very small footprint and an optimum workforce to service customer demand.
 The ISD system helped us achieve those goals by maximizing the vertical space within the warehouse while keeping the overall system footprint, including picking and packing stations, very small, yet we can efficiently handle 1,300 orders in an eight-hour shift.”
 The overall system when fully implemented will process 10,000 orders per shift with the ability to start smaller in terms of order and inventory and then be easily and quickly scaled up.

-Taking the Time Out of Manifesting, Packing and Shipping
+Taking the Time Out of Manifesting, Packing, and Shipping

 As a red order tote arrives at the manifest and QC workstation, a bar code scanner on the conveyor reads a license plate on the tote and prints the customer invoice.
 The operator scans the bar code on the invoice and then each item in the order.
 This provides a double verification that order and inventory levels are always correct.
 Once verified, the operator puts the invoice in with the order and sends the tote to the packing operation.

 DrVita uses standard box sizes for all of its orders.
 Using just a few sizes dramatically reduces inventory, set-ups and floor space that would normally be used for storage of corrugated stock.
 Because every item’s physical size is stored in the WMS database, the appropriate box size is assigned the moment an order is inducted into the system.
-“Using the Cubiscan (by Quantronix) system helps assure that DrVita is shipping every order in the smallest box possible, saving on shipping costs, cardboard costs, dunnage costs and associated labor costs,” said Mr. Woods.
+“Using the Cubiscan (by Quantronix) system helps assure that DrVita is shipping every order in the smallest box possible, saving on shipping costs, cardboard costs, dunnage costs, and associated labor costs,” said Mr. Woods.
 The Cubiscan data also is used by the system to determine the proper cell size required within the carousel totes to store stock, so the cube data is critical and used throughout the system.

 When orders arrive from packing, the shipping department knows which box size to use and places the order in that box.
 They work from a queue of pre-built and taped boxes from a Lantech case erector which automatically erects and tapes the shipping boxes.
 The operator then inserts the correct amount of void-fill in the box and weighs the order.
 Weighing provides a triple check for the order content and provides the necessary information for shipping costs.
 The system then automatically prints an operator-applied shipping label.
-Orders are then sorted onto pallets by shipping carrier.
+Orders are then sorted onto pallets by the shipping carrier.

 Replenishment and Re-Stocking